-A NASA Integration On-site Security Clearance Document listing all participants going to the CSBF facilities at Palestine, TX for HASP integration must be provided to the HASP management team by April 28, 2023, while an equivalent document for all participants going to the CSBF facilities in Ft.
-Sumner, NM for the HASP flight will be due by June 30, 2023.
+A NASA Integration On-site Security Clearance Document listing all participants going to the CSBF facilities at Palestine, TX for HASP integration must be provided to the HASP management team by April 26, 2023, while an equivalent document for all participants going to the CSBF facilities in Ft.
+Sumner, NM for the HASP flight will be due by June 28, 2023.
 A description of the requirements for these lists can be found under "Deliverables" (Section VII) and in the Appendix.
 Note: Foreign nationals from Designated Countries will not be allowed on-site at NASA facilities.
 See Appendix A for the link to the US Department of State's current list of designated countries.
 The template for these lists is available on the HASP website.

-A preliminary version of the Payload Specification and Integration Plan (PSIP) will be due in April and a description of the PSIP document can be found in "Deliverables" (Section VII).
-We will provide comments on the preliminary PSIP which should then be incorporated into revisions for the final version of the document (due in June).
+A preliminary version of the Payload Specification and Integration Plan (PSIP) will be due in March and a description of the PSIP document can be found in "Deliverables" (Section VII).
+This preliminary PSIP must include a finalized set of all hazard documentation.
+This information must be provided to NASA Safety for review at this time.
+We will provide comments on the preliminary PSIP which should then be incorporated into revisions for the final version of the document due in June.